Home Foreclosure Defense?

 The Settlement

-At mediation, Tonya used her trial notebook, built from Courtroom5’s tools.
+At mediation, Tonya used her trial notebook, built from the Accelerator’s tools.
 It showed:

 Faced with a strong defense, the bank offered a loan modification that allowed Tonya to keep her home.
 She signed the agreement, and the foreclosure was dismissed.